Supporting reading in Year 6 (Age 10-11)

-There are plenty of simple and effective ways you can help your child with reading in Year 6.
-Here are our top tips.
+There are plenty of simple and effective ways you can help your child with reading in Year 5/Primary 6.

 Encourage your child to choose texts with a variety of formats and layouts.
-Lots of children have favourite authors and genres, but it can be helpful to expand into new types of books every so often – and be sure not to neglect non-fiction texts, such as magazine articles, brochures, adverts, newspaper columns, signs, and notices.
+Lots of children have favourite authors and genres, but it can be helpful to expand into new types of books every so often – including non-fiction texts.

-Showing your child lots of kinds of texts will give them experience reading in a real-world context, and will also prepare them for national assessments where they are expected to engage with a wide variety of text types.
-Make sure you talk together about how the texts are presented – the writing will look different depending on what type of text it is from.
+This will give them experience reading in a real-world context, and will also prepare them for national assessments where they are expected to engage with a wide variety of text types.
+Talk together about how the texts are presented – the writing will look different depending on what type of text it is from.

 Your child may now be reading more independently, but reading to your child can still be useful, especially if the books you read are a bit above their current reading level.
 Take a look at our free eBook library for ideas for older readers.

 Your child might want to read something that everyone is reading at school, an old favourite they’ve read a hundred times before, or something you wouldn’t pick yourself: another book about ponies or the biography of a footballer you’ve never heard of.
 Giving your child free choice of books is a great way of building excitement about reading.

 If your child tends to want to read the same books over and over again, it can be difficult to balance encouraging your child to read outside the box with letting them choose their own books.
 The best course is to aim for a mix of old favourites and exciting new ideas.
 Don’t tell your child they can’t read a book they have read several times before – but do be sure to point out new titles that might appeal.